Non-Executive Directors (NEDs)

 Continuing Professional Development

-• Induction about the company
+• Induction on company operations

 Risk Management and Internal Controls